Compare Logitech G305 Lightspeed vs Logitech G502 X Wired

 Product 2: Logitech G502 X Wired

-Software stability has limited but positive evidence from one reviewer who says the software caused no problems.
+Software stability was only directly supported by one reviewer, who said the software caused no problems.

 software usability